 Schools across the country are seeing an increase in students who have life-threatening allergies.
 This means that school nurses and other educational professionals must be aware of which allergies kids in their classes have on any given day.
 Often, schools have a no-food policy in the classroom to combat food sensitivities.
 In addition to this, many school cafeterias have a peanut-free and tree nut-free table area.

 Food is not the only concern.
 Some children are deathly allergic to insect stings.
 A wasp, bee, or hornet in the classroom means getting them out.
-In addition to this, when they go outside, you must know of the potential if they are stung.
-Most children who are this allergic must carry epinephrine-based injectibles with them.
-While they may be able to administer it to themselves, in an extreme emergency, all adults in the school building must be trained as well.
+When kids go outside, school professionals must know the potential if they are stung.
+Most children who are allergic must carry epinephrine-based injectibles with them.
+While they may be able to administer it to themselves, it is helpful for all adults in the school building to be trained as well.
 When minutes matter, it is not always realistic to wait for the school nurse.
-Protocol needs to be in place for a teacher or other staff member to give the medication and a call to get the nurse made immediately.
+A protocol needs to be set for teachers or other staff members to administer the medication and alert the nurse immediately.